eclipse/epsilon-website/mkdocs/docs/doc/articles/excel/index.md

 ## Querying and Modifying Spreadsheets

-Having specified the configuration document above, we can now query spreadsheet with EOL as follows.
+Having specified the configuration document above, we can now query the spreadsheet with EOL as follows.

 ```eol
 // Returns all students supervised by Matthew Thomas